Chicken Cock Whiskey: National Distillers

 In December 1929, National Distillers, Inc., which had developed out of the Distillers' Securities Corporation and owned partial shares in American Medicinal Spirits, took 100% control of AMS.
 National Distillers' president Seton Porter had positioned himself for the repeal of the 18th Amendment by accumulating whiskey and Chicken Cock was one of the brands he hoped to reintroduce to the market as a straight bourbon and rye.

 After the repeal of Prohibition, they sold Chicken Cock as a 3-year-old, 4-year-old, and a blend.
 Pennsylvania became a target market with an emphasis on rye.
 Sold as "The Famous Old Brand", much of the whiskey came from Baltimore and Kentucky warehouses.

 Porter's gamble on the popularity of straight bourbon and rye eventually failed as lighter scotch blends and Canadian whisky gained market share.
 World War II and the conversion of distilleries over to Industrial production for the war saw the end of the promotion of Chicken Cock.
 Over the next few years, the brand faded from store shelves.
 Eventually, National Distillers let the Chicken Cock trademark expire.

 The last reminder of the historic brand, the old G. G. White Distillery, burned to the ground in 1961.
 In the cornerstone of its ruins was found a pint bottle of Chicken Cock that had apparently been placed there when the distillery was sold.
 The owner's son kept the bottle as a future gift for his own grandson.

 Modern era

 In 2011, spirits entrepreneur Matti Anttila was researching the history of bourbon and Kentucky distilling and learned of the Chicken Cock Whiskey brand.
 After discovering a bottle of Chicken Cock on eBay and multiple bottles at the Oscar Getz Whiskey Museum in Bardstown, Kentucky, he began purchasing bourbons and searching for relics of the Chicken Cock era to better understand and resurrect the brand.

 Since then, he has released a variety of whiskeys ranging from limited release bottles to a flagship bourbon and rye whiskey.
 The bottling of barrel #1 was sold exclusively on the brand's Facebook page and sold out in less than 48 hours.

-On September 10, 2018, Bardstown Bourbon Company announced that Anttila's company Grain & Barrel Spirits had joined their Collaborative Distilling Program to produce unique mash bills for the brand.
+On September 10, 2018, Bardstown Bourbon Company announced that Anttila's company Grain & Barrel Spirits had joined their Collaborative Distilling Program.

+On August 5, 2026, Chicken Cock Whiskey was sold to Next Century Spirits.